1. Is it safe and secure to register over the internet?

 YES!
 On Saturday May 17, 2014 there will be a Kid's Run.
 Distances are based upon the child's age, but everyone receives a commemorative t-shirt, goody bag and finisher's medal.
 There will also be food, drinks, clowns and more fun for the whole family.
 For more information on the Kid's Run, click here.

 23. What can my family do while waiting for me to finish?

-For the sixth year, we will be holding the 26.3 Mile Rock Party.
+The 26.3 Mile Rock Party is the answer!
 Located at the finish line - there will be live music, food, drinks, cheering and more!
 Family and friends are also encouraged to line the course to cheer for runners.

 24. On my registration my name is misspelled, my age is wrong, I have moved, etc.

 No problem!
 You now have access to your own Active registration.
 To update your personal information, you can copy and paste the link below, sign into your Active account and edit your own information.
 Be sure to use the same email address that you originally used to register. https://myevents.active.com/login.jsf